jab/bidict/CONTRIBUTING.rst

 - If not using a VSCode devcontainer, you can try the following to set up a development environment manually:

+  - If you have `Nix <https://nixos.org>`__, you can run ``nix develop`` from within your clone to start a shell where all supported Python versions as well as ``pre-commit`` are installed and added to your PATH.

+    Otherwise, manually ensure you have `pre-commit <https://pre-commit.com>`__ and at least the latest `stable Python version <https://python.org/downloads/>`__ installed and on your PATH.

-  ``./init_dev_env``
+  - Run ``./init_dev_env``

-  This requires you to either already have Python and pre-commit on your PATH, or to just have Nix and direnv, in which case all development dependencies will be auto-installed and added to your PATH in an isolated development environment every time you cd into your clone (and auto-removed when you cd out of it).
+    This installs the git hooks for ``pre-commit`` in your clone, creates a virtualenv with all the development dependencies installed, and reminds you to activate the virtualenv env it just created when ready.

 - Create a topic branch off of ``main`` for your changes:
   ``git checkout -b <topic> main``